-- Broken springs - If you have managed to go 15 or even 20 years without having to replace one or both of your garage door extension or torsion springs you’re an exception to the rule.
+- Broken springs - If you have managed to go fifteen or even twenty years without having to replace one or both of your garage door extension or torsion springs you’re an exception to the rule.
 But just because you haven’t had to replace your garage door springs doesn’t mean that all is well.
 While new doors typically use 2 torsion springs older door designs only employed a single spring.
 So if yours is a torsion spring garage door and it’s more than 10 years old it probably only has the one spring.
 Why is that important?
-Because if the only spring snaps (as old springs are wont to do) there is no backup spring to stop the 300, 400 or 500 pound door from racing down the tracks to the ground.
+Because if the only garage door spring snaps (as old springs are wont to do) there is no backup spring to stop the 300, 400 or 500 pound door from racing down the tracks to the ground.
 And woe unto anyone who is under it should this happen.

 - Wasted energy - Most folks hold onto their old garage doors because they’re trying to save money.
 New garage doors are not cheap and they want to optimize their ROI on the existing door.
 While that might seem like a logical course of action it ignores the secondary expenses that come from having an old garage door.
 Primary among these are energy expenses.
 Doors designed and build 20 or 25 years ago were simply not designed to be particularly energy efficient.
 In fact most had no insulation.
 Even if you were an environmentally aware homeowner and added insulation to the back of the door at some point it isn’t going to be much help on a door that’s 20 years old.